Research the company and people interviewing you, so that you have background information to draw from in the interview.

 - Shake hands with everyone you meet and look them in the eyes when you do this.
 Your hand shake should be firm but not crushing!

 - Keep eye contact with the people you talk to, it shows you are genuine, honest and confident in what you are saying.

-- Don’t talk over someone or interrupt them.
+- Don’t talk over anyone or interrupt them.

-- Put your phone on silent or turn it off & ‘never, ever’ answer it whilst you are in an interview.
+- Put your phone on silent or turn it off and NEVER answer it whilst you are in an interview.

 - Sit up straight in the interview and don’t slouch.

-- Don’t cross your arms as this is a body language no, no!
+- Don’t cross your arms as this can be interpreted negatively.

-PRACTICE INTERVIEW SCENERIO – Even the most experienced candidates lose their train of thought, particularly if it is the first interview for some time.
-Do not fall into this trap.
-A half hour practice run with a partner or friend will make a huge difference.
+Even the most experienced candidates lose their train of thought, particularly if it is the first interview for some time.
+An interview practice run with a partner or friend can make a huge difference.